calebkw91/HW1_HoriseonCodeRefractor/README.md

 ## Purpose

 The purpose of this assignment is to refractor a webpage to make it more accessable and easily read.
+The HTML was edited with better semantics, and the CSS was consolidated and comments were added.

+## Screenshot

+## How to use

+To use, go to the web address listed below.

+## Deployment